Risk Factors Dashboard

 9

 Changes in interest rates, as they relate to customers, can also have an adverse impact on our financial condition and results of operations.
 In times of rising interest rates, default risk may increase among borrowers with adjustable-rate loans as the rates on their loans adjust upward and their payments increase.
 Fluctuations in interest rates also affect customer demand for loan and deposit products.
+Competition from financial institutions and others could affect our ability to attract and retain deposits and could result in the Bank paying more for deposits.
 Competition from other financial institutions and/or brokerage firms could affect our ability to attract and retain deposits and could result in us paying more for deposits.

 Risks Related to Lending Activities